The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/field-guide.md

 You do not need a course.
 You need a good reference and a problem to solve.
 In order of usefulness:

-- **Python Cheatsheet** (pythoncheatsheet.org) — fast, scannable, great for syntax lookup.
+- **Python Cheatsheet** ([https://labex.io/pythoncheatsheet/](https://labex.io/pythoncheatsheet/)) — fast, scannable, great for syntax lookup.
 Links to classes and tutorials.
+- **LeetCode** ([leetcode.com](https://leetcode.com/problemset/)) — do easy problems you already know how to solve in JavaScript.
+Your only job is to translate.
-- **Official Python documentation** (docs.python.org) — dense but authoritative.
+- **Official Python documentation** ([docs.python.org](https://docs.python.org/3/tutorial/index.html)) — dense but authoritative.
 Use the tutorial section to start.
-- **LeetCode** — do easy problems you already know how to solve in JavaScript.
-Your only job is to translate.

 ### Syntax Differences (learn these fast)